muratk5n/thirdwave/en/index.md

 ---

-Germans were instrumental in passing the intel to Syria, in its fight against al Nusra and ISIS.
+According to Hersh Germans were instrumental in passing the intel to Syria, in its fight against al Nusra and ISIS.

 ---